kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 1. Report status on the debug container.
 1. Stop and delete the container when the pod is deleted.

-Of these, preventing SyncPod() from killing the container is the most complex, but most of this complexity has already been implemented by *init containers*.
+Of these, preventing `SyncPod()` from killing the container is the most complex, but most of this complexity has already been implemented by *init containers*.
-For *debug containers* we need only amend computePodContainerChanges() to ignore containers labeled
+For *debug containers* we need only amend `computePodContainerChanges()` to ignore containers labeled as debug.

 Additional implementation details, including prerequisites, are detailed in Implementation Plan below.